 Through penetration testing, your organization can effectively evaluate the security of internal and external networks and web applications, prioritize the associated risks, and understand the level of security that will be required to protect organizational data, people, and assets from attackers.

-Ransomware continues to be a real threat and is top of mind for organizational executives and Boards this year.
+Ransomware continues to be a real threat and is top of mind for organizational executives and Boards.
 Help your organization to be better positioned to identify attacks before they occur!

-[Campbell]: Most malicious actors are lazy -- they tend to target vulnerabilities that are easily to exploit.
-Therefore, by prioritizing the patching of your software you’re dramatically slowing
+[Campbell]: Most malicious actors are lazy — they tend to target vulnerabilities that are easy to exploit.
+Therefore, by prioritizing the patching of your software you’re dramatically slowing down most hackers.

 Weak and stolen passwords are by far the most common way an attacker gets an initial foothold in a network.
 By deploying MFA across all services and forcing your users to use strong passwords will stop nearly all malicious actors entirely.